fthiella/fthiella.github.io/_posts/2017-04-04-scheduling-kettle-jobs.md

     C:\>StartJob.CMD "job_updates_15min"

-which is more convenient than calling the `kitchen.bat` batch file directly (if you need more flexibility, just add a little more parameters).
+which is more convenient than calling the `kitchen.bat` batch file directly since most parameters are pre-configured already.

 I then scheduled a list of jobs to be executed at different intervals, e.g.